 File types supported for backup

-The file types that are excluded by default are video files, audio files, All Executables, and image files.
-The file types that are included by default are All Office files, PDF files, and HTML files.
-You can change the default selection of the file types.
+The file types that are excluded by default are video files, audio files, All Executables, Executables, and image files.
+The file types that are included by default are Office files, All Office files, PDF files, and HTML files.

 The following table lists the file types that you can include and exclude from the backup policy.